devschooldevops/02_linux/2_file_management.md

 - chgrp
 - chmod

-### Practice
-- create */opt/billing* directory
-- create */opt/billing/clients* and */opt/billing/invoices* files
-- configure *alice* user as owner for */opt/billing* directory and its contents
-- configure *billing* group as owner for */opt/billing* directory and its contents
-- configure access rights for */opt/billing* directory
-  - read, write and execute for *alice* user
-  - read and execute for *billing* group
-  - read and execute for everyone else
-- remove access rights others for all files in */opt/billing* directory
-- add write permissions on */opt/billing/invoices* for *billing* group
-- make *john* as owner for */opt/billing/clients* and assign him read only rights

 ### Special permissions
 Linux offers three other types of permissions, called **special permission bits** that may be set on executable files or directories to allow them to respond differently for certain operations.